jacklatrobe/Generic-CV-Streamer/README.md

-\
-# BoatRampTagger
+# Generic-CV-Streamer

-BoatRampTagger is a Python application designed to capture frames from video streams (YouTube, EarthCam, or direct stream URLs), process these frames using computer vision to identify objects, and save relevant frames.
+Generic-CV-Streamer is a Python application designed to capture frames from video streams (YouTube, EarthCam, or direct stream URLs), process these frames using computer vision to identify objects, and save relevant frames.

 ## Features